AFresnedo/personal-games-tracker/scratch_notes.md

     * % of users based
     * combo based (high rating of high % of users, for ex)
         * 80% of users who meet these conditions rated these games highly
+    * utilize negative ratings for "similar to you"